Litemage/argos1756-docs/docs/software_doc/XRP_Docs/03_XRP_project/index.md

     1. This will open the project you just created.
     2. ![Yes (Current Window)](Yes_Current_Window.png)<br />

-13. It should open a file structure that looks like this.
+13. It should open a folder structure that looks like this.
     1. ![Base project file structure](Base_Project_File_Stuck.png)<br />

 > **Note:** If you do not see the folder structure, click on the folder icon on the left-hand side to open the file explorer. ![Folder Icon](Folder_icon.png)